De Sitter vacua -- when are `subleading corrections' really subleading?: Weakly-warped LVS de Sitter vacua

 We choose a set of parameters which guarantees both $V_{crit}>0$ and $m_3^2>0$, and thus a dS minimum.
 We have parameters associated with the fluxes for the remaining complex structure moduli and the axio-dilaton $(W_0,g_s)$, with the conifold $(M,K,\Lambda_0)$, and with the CY and K\"ahler moduli $(\kappa_s,\xi,a,A)$, where $\xi = -\frac{\chi \zeta(3)}{2(2\pi)^3}$.
 The fixed parameters in the potential are $c' = 1.18$, $c'' = 1.75$, $||\Omega||^2 = 8$.

 In Table \ref{tb:parlargebeta} we present a set of parameters that serve to provide a concrete example of the stabilisation mechanism presented in this subsection.
 As we have seen, we need large values of $AW_0$.
 It may be possible to accomodate these through the specific values of the complex structure moduli that have been stabilised and integrated out.
 For example, we will see in the next section how one-loop corrections to the gauge kinetic function on wrapped D7-branes effectively increase the value of $A$.
 From the instanton point of view, this corresponds to a one-loop corrected instanton action $W_{np} \sim e^{-S_{\rm inst}}$, with $S_{\rm inst}\sim \frac{a}{g_s}\tau_s - \log A \approx 4.3 > 1$ for our numerical example, which keeps the instanton expansion under control.
-It is also worth emphasising that the solution is sourced by flux numbers $MK=32$, which straightforwardly allows tadpole cancellation using only orientifold planes within 4d perturbative type IIB.
+The solution is sourced by flux numbers $MK=32$, which straightforwardly allows tadpole cancellation using only orientifold planes within 4d perturbative type IIB.
+However, the large $W_0$ and condition \eqref{eq:DDbound} bring back the tadpole problem, needing constructions that allow for tadpole cancellation when $\Nflux > 42\,500$.

 For the parameter set in Table \ref{tb:parlargebeta}, we determine the critical points of the full potential (\ref{eq:LVS_full_potential}), summarised in Table \ref{tb:sollargebeta}.
 While one critical point is a minimum, the second is a saddle point with one unstable direction.
 Note that for both cases we indeed find $\beta > 1$ ($\beta_{min}\approx 7$ and $\beta_{saddle} \approx 15$).